Master of Counselling

 - been admitted ad eundem statum to enrol for the Master of Counselling, or

-- been approved as a candidate by the Dean of Education.
+- been approved as a candidate by the Dean of Education and Health Sciences.

-To apply, students should will need to complete an application form – see the 'How to Apply' section below to download the required application forms or visit the College of Education, Health and Human Development website for more information.
+To apply, students should will need to complete an application form – see the 'How to Apply' section below.

 The MCouns consists of two parts: Part I includes five compulsory courses, one optional course and one research course and Part II a practical course and a research course.